Android offers a sophisticated and powerful componentized model for building your UI,

 - In the end, you can very quickly construct arbitrarily complex compound views and re-use them as if they were a single component.

 Modifying an Existing View Type

 There is an even easier option for creating a custom View which is useful in certain circumstances.
 If there is a component that is already very similar to what you want, you can simply extend that component and just override the behavior that you want to change.
 You can do all of the things you would do with a fully customized component, but by starting with a more specialized class in the View hierarchy, you can also get a lot of behavior for free that probably does exactly what you want.

-For example, the SDK includes a NotePad application in the samples.
-This demonstrates many aspects of using the Android platform, among them is extending an EditText View to make a lined notepad.
-This is not a perfect example, and the APIs for doing this might change from this early preview, but it does demonstrate the principles.
+As an example, the NotePad application demonstrates many aspects of using the Android platform.
+Among them is extending an EditText View to make a lined notepad.
+This is not a perfect example, and the APIs for doing this might change, but it does demonstrate the principles.

 just look at the source using the link provided).
-In particular look at the definition of
+In particular, note the definition of

 The class is defined with the following line: